 In 2016, Fr.
-Patrick enthusiastically took on his new assignment as associate pastor of St. Francis Borgia, and in 2017 was named administrator of the parish.
-He looks forward to helping the people of the parish and the community to come to know Christ more deeply every day.
+Patrick enthusiastically took on his new assignment as associate pastor of St. Francis Borgia.
+In 2017, he was named administrator of the parish and in 2018 was named pastor.
+Fr.
+Patrick looks forward to helping the people of the parish and the community to come to know Christ more deeply every day.

 Weekend Associate: Fr.
 Alan Veik, Capuchin

 After Fr.
 Al Veik was ordained to the priesthood in 1967, he completed a degree in counseling psychology.
 His first assignment was as a seminary teacher and director of formation for the Capuchins, his religious community.

 In 1975, Fr.
 Al began ministry at the Milwaukee County Jail, providing ministry to the street poor while developing the jail chaplaincy program.
 During this period he ministered to the inmates individually and through religious services.
 Fr.
 Al also provided human relations training to southeastern Wisconsin deputies and officers, and participated in community education and religious services in the Archdiocese to educate on issues of criminal justice.

 As a direct result of his experiences ministering among the poor alongside hundreds of volunteers, he helped found the Benedict Institute for Urban Ministry in 1985.
 The Institute has assisted the theology schools in the Milwaukee area – Sacred Heart School of Theology, St. Francis, and Nashota House (Episcopalian) – by interning students in the jail for the field education departments.